Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L2 - Heuristic Search Methods & Hill Climbing.md

 - A box plot works, but you can use other tools to represent the performance
 ###### Performance Analyisis Using Plots - Other Methods
 ![[Pasted image 20230208104932.png]]
+- We can use a progress plot to show how the algorithms perform over time.
+- We can observe that A is always choosing the best solution
+- We can observe that B is choosing alternative solutions as well